Homeschooling Elementary School

 "My 7 year old hates writing, how can I make it more enjoyable for her?"

 The starting point would be to find out why your kiddo hates writing.
 Does she not have the fine motor skills to form letters easily and properly yet?
 Does she struggle to sit still (a kinesthetic learner)?
 Are the assignments/workbook pages more difficult than are appropriate?
 Are you learning too many things at once (letter formation, sentence structure, parts of speech, spelling, grammar, etc.)?
-Once you can evaluate why your child dislikes writing so much, you will likely have a clearer path forward to make writing less disIF tasteful for her.
+Once you can evaluate why your child dislikes writing so much, you will likely have a clearer path forward to make writing less distasteful for her.

 "Is there an easier way to teach history?"